The Epidemic of Work DreadMay 17, 2022

 Work dread.
-Even if you didn’t know it had a name, you know the feeling.
+You know the feeling even if you didn’t know it had a name.
 It is that sensation in the pit of your stomach when you realize that the start of your workday or workweek is fast approaching, and you don’t want it to come.
 Sometimes it begins on Sunday afternoon when you want to be enjoying time with your family.
 Other times, you might find yourself sitting in the hospital or clinic parking lot, resisting the beginning of another busy day.
 Maybe you sit in your car for an extra 10 minutes and allow yourself to finish a podcast episode.
 Or perhaps you doomscroll on Facebook for a few minutes before taking a deep breath, getting out of your car, and starting your day.

 There is certainly something that sounds magical about leaving the worries of medicine behind.
 The truth is that most physicians I speak to love practicing medicine, but there are parts of their work that they find frustrating.
-Despite those frustrations, many physicians thrive when they are feeling busy and productive.
-We are highly motivated, extremely capable individuals that never shied away from a challenge.
-We didn’t get through competitive pre-med tracks, MCATs, medical school, and residency because we enjoy resting on our laurels.
+Despite those frustrations, many physicians thrive when they are busy and productive.
+We are highly motivated, extremely capable individuals who never shy away from a challenge.
+We didn’t get through competitive pre-med tracks, MCATs, medical school, and residency because we enjoyed resting on our laurels.
 Most of us genuinely enjoy hard work and remain highly dedicated to serving our patients and communities.
-Sure, reading a book on the beach or playing multiple rounds of golf sounds fun, but after a week or a month, restlessness will surely find you.
+Reading a book on the beach or playing multiple rounds of golf sounds fun, but after a week or a month, restlessness will surely find you.
 What then?

 I get it.
 That last sentence may sound controversial, frustrating, or downright infuriating.
 Even re-reading that sentence causes me to experience an internal conflict.
 My brain immediately goes to the most frustrating aspects of my day: a peer-to-peer, an overbooked schedule, a demanding patient, the inability to eat a quick lunch without being disturbed by a question or a request, etc. And when I think about these things in this way, I feel frustrated, annoyed, and hopeless.
 I provide evidence that the dread I felt before I got out of my car in the morning was wholly justified.
 I punch myself in the face and then complain that it hurts.

 Alternatively, I can choose to think of these things as my superpowers.
 I can get my patient the CT scan they need with just one phone call.
 OK.
-Maybe it will take two phone calls, and a phone tree of innumerable options before my patient’s CT gets approved.
-But they will get what they need because I am a dedicated physician that fights for my patients’ best interests.
+Maybe it will take two phone calls and a phone tree of innumerable options before my patient’s CT gets approved.
+But they will get what they need because I am a dedicated physician that fights for my patient’s best interests.
 My patients think I am great and want to see me, so my schedule is overbooked.
 I have been overbooked before, and it will probably happen again, but I know I can do it.
-And when my patients are grateful to see me, I’m not going to brush it off as a kind gesture.
+And when my patients are grateful to see me, I will not brush it off as a kind gesture.
 I will really feel their gratitude because that is just one of the many things that make my work worthwhile.

 On the other hand, my entire attitude changed when I began to focus on the fulfilling parts of my work.
 When I think about the intellectual challenges of my work, the appreciative patients, and the incredible opportunity I have to help people daily, I stop trying to run away from the work that inspires me.
 When I think about these situations in this way, I am filled with hope, gratitude, and the knowledge that I get to make a difference every time I get out of my car and step foot in my clinic or the hospital.

-I love the quote: “Don’t retire from something, retire to something.”
+I love the quote: “Don’t retire from something.
+Retire to something.”
 While I still think about the day I will retire from medicine, that day is further away than when I first began physician coaching.
 Once I realized that I didn’t have to rush to retire from medicine, I was able to slow down just enough to make my days less overwhelming and more enjoyable.
-I focused more on the parts of my work that I enjoy and less on the aspects of my work that I don’t.
-And when my days became a little less overwhelming and less frustrating, I stopped feeling the work dread that had previously plagued my Sundays and early mornings for so many years.
+I focused more on the parts of my work that I enjoy and less on the aspects that I don’t.
+And when my days became a little less overwhelming and less frustrating, I stopped feeling the work dread that had plagued my Sundays and early mornings for so many years.

 Sure there are mornings that I don’t want to go to work, and I would much rather stay in bed and eat breakfast with my family.
 Reading a book or working out while having a lazy day would be nice.
 On those days, I remind myself that my work matters.
 I also remind myself that it is OK to be frustrated.
 I don’t have to like peer-to-peers to be a good doctor that does excellent work and cares deeply about his patients.
 I can feel frustrated during my day and still leave work knowing that I made a difference in many lives.
 That is enough to get me out of the car and back to enjoying today.
 It is great to plan for tomorrow, but don’t forget to enjoy today.
 It is only here for a limited time.